MadBomber/cli_helper/README.md

 The method get_pathnames_from() returns an array of pathnames matching a specific set of file types.
 The default types are txt, json and docx because that tends to be the majority of the files in which I am interested.
 Might add wcml to the default list later.
-Regardless you propabily ought to provide you own array of file extensions.
+Regardless you propabily ought to provide your own array of file extensions.
 And don't forget the dot!

 If an entry in the array is a directory then its children will be search including any sub-directories recursively.